Risk Assessment

 ISO/IEC 27005

-The international standard for information security risk management, designed to support ISO 27001 requirements.
-Defines a structured process for risk identification, analysis, evaluation, and treatment.
-We follow ISO 27005 for organizations pursuing or maintaining ISO 27001 certification, as it produces risk documentation in exactly the format auditors expect.
+The international standard for information security risk management, designed to support ISO 27001.
+Defines a structured process for risk identification, analysis, evaluation, and treatment in the format auditors expect.

 NIST Risk Management Framework (SP 800-37)

-A six-step framework covering categorize, select, implement, assess, authorize, and monitor.
-Widely used in government and regulated industries.
-NIST RMF provides a repeatable, lifecycle-oriented approach to risk that works well for organizations managing multiple systems with different risk profiles.
+A six-step lifecycle framework: categorize, select, implement, assess, authorize, and monitor.
+Widely used in government and regulated industries for managing systems with different risk profiles.

 FAIR (Factor Analysis of Information Risk)

-A quantitative risk model that translates cyber risk into financial terms — probability of loss and expected loss magnitude.
-FAIR is particularly useful when leadership wants to understand risk in dollar terms and make investment decisions based on risk-adjusted return.
-We use FAIR for organizations that want to go beyond qualitative risk ratings (High/Medium/Low) and quantify what risks are actually worth treating.
+A quantitative model that translates cyber risk into financial terms — probability and expected loss magnitude.
+Useful when leadership wants dollar-denominated risk to make investment decisions.

 How the assessment works